beallen/chowdown/_recipes/apple-pie-overnight-oats.md

 - Cover and refrigerate the oats overnight to allow for thickening.

 - Portion oats into bowls and add your favorite topping.
-Additional soy milk can be added to adjust the final thickeness of your oats.
+Additional soy milk can be added to adjust the final thickness of your oats.

 ---